smplrspace/clickup-chat-action/README.md

       - name: Post a custom message on ClickUp chat
         uses: smplrspace/clickup-chat-action@v1
         with:
-          WORKSPACE_ID: YOUR_WORKSPACE_ID
+          workspace-id: 1234567
-          CHANNEL_ID: YOUR_CHAT_CHANNEL_ID
+          channel-id: xxxxx-12345
-          MESSAGE: Can read this?
+          message: Can read this?
 The clickup-chat-action seems to work... 🎉
         env:
           CLICKUP_TOKEN: ${{ secrets.CLICKUP_TOKEN }}
       - name: Get workflow status